grcontin/SimpleLocalization/README.md

 ## Why SimpleLocalization?

-Standard .NET localization (`IStringLocalizer`) is built around Dependency Injection.
-This creates significant architectural problems when you need to localize messages in layers that should remain agnostic to infrastructure.
+Standard .NET localization (IStringLocalizer) is heavily tied to Dependency Injection and brittle XML-based .resx files, forcing infrastructure concerns into layers that should remain clean.
+SimpleLocalization solves this with a code-first approach that requires no DI or complex setup.
+It delivers superior DX by keeping everything in code.

+By being natively compliant with RFC 9110, it handles 'Accept-Language' headers automatically.
+You simply define your localizable objects and add the middleware; no extra implementations or management overhead required

 ## RFC 9110 Compliance & Middleware Integration